 The consideration of new business models in a convergent IP environment encompasses ongoing debates between stakeholders on charging mechanisms used for IP-interconnection like peering and transit.
 In this context, the successful cooperation of BEREC with the OECD should also be continued through a 3rd joint BEREC/OECD workshop to discuss relevant interconnection issues at the wholesale level.

-- BEREC Plenary Workshop in P3/2015 on migration to all-IP networks - BEREC Report on migration towards IP-based interconnection for voice services
+- BEREC Plenary Workshop in P3/2015 on migration to all-IP networks - BEREC Report on migration to 'all-IP networks'